Budgie Breeding Guide

 Candling (Days 5-7)

 After about 5 to 7 days of incubation, you can candle eggs to check for fertility.
 Hold the egg gently up to a bright light — fertile eggs will show a network of red blood vessels and a small dark spot (the embryo).
 Infertile eggs (sometimes called "clear" eggs) will appear uniformly translucent.
 Remove infertile eggs after confirming on a second candling to give fertile eggs more space and warmth.
+Always candle quickly and return eggs to the nest promptly — prolonged handling cools the eggs and can stress the hen.

 Incubation (18 Days Per Egg)

 Budgie eggs take approximately 18 days to hatch from the start of consistent incubation.
 Since eggs are laid every other day and the hen may not start sitting until the second egg, chicks will hatch in a staggered pattern — the first egg hatches first, followed by the rest in 2-day intervals.
 This staggered hatching is normal for budgies and means you will have chicks of different sizes in the nest simultaneously.
+During incubation, keep disturbances to a minimum.
+Check the nest box no more than once daily, and always at the same time so the hen learns to expect it.
+Excessive or unpredictable nest checks are one of the most common causes of nest abandonment in budgies.

 Hatching (Day 18+)